Home > Become a Notary > How to Become a New Jersey Notary

 How much does it cost to become a notary public in New Jersey?

-2. A fee that may be up to $15 for each test administered online by the state treasurer.
+• Up to a $15 fee for the test administered online by the state treasurer.

-3. A $15 fee to have the oath of office taken and recorded before the county clerk.
+• A $15 fee to have the oath of office taken and recorded by the county clerk.

-2. New Jersey notary journal to record all notarial acts performed.
+• A notary journal to record all notarial acts performed.
+Click here to view our notary journal prices.

-3. An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This step is optional.)
+• An errors and omissions insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in New Jersey?

-A notary errors and omissions (E&O) insurance policy is optional in New Jersey and is not required to become a New Jersey notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a notary in New Jersey or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every New Jersey notary obtain a notary E&O insurance policy.
-This insurance protects you from a claim if a client sues you as a notary.
-A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage a New Jersey notary public selects.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a New Jersey notary public.

 Do I need a notary bond to become a notary in New Jersey?

-No. New Jersey does not require a notary bond to become a notary public or to renew your notary public commission.
+New Jersey does not require a notary applicant to provide proof of a notary bond when applying to become a notary public or renewing their notary public commission.

 Do I need to order a notary stamp in New Jersey?

 Yes.
-You must obtain a notary stamp to authenticate every notarial act that you perform.
+A New Jersey notary must obtain a notary seal or stamp to authenticate every notarial act they perform.

 How much can a New Jersey notary public charge for performing notarial acts?